Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy's Expected Result/Impact: Daily intervention provided will fill reading and/or math gaps, ensuring that students are performing at or above grade lev3el and dreading 80/50/30 STAAR goals.
+Strategy's Expected Result/Impact: Daily intervention time and small group instruction in all content areas will expected in order to fill reading and/or math, and science gaps.
+This will help to ensure students are performing at or above grade level and meeting the 80/50/30 STAAR goals.

 Title I: